VamsinadhaReddyM/Data-Science--Twitter-Project/README.md

-# Data Science: Twitter Project
+# Data Science: Test Analytics on Tweets based on any given KeyWord

 This project is about collecting the data i.e., JSON from the famous social networking site Twitter using their API.